 Like the “twinkie defense” before it, perhaps this brilliant bit of defensive arguing also deserves a moniker – let’s go with: “tweet-tin-foil defense.”

 Get In Touch With A Twitter Defamation Lawyer

 With Twitter’s 140-character limit, the platform is fertile defamatory grounds.
 If you need to speak with a Twitter defamation lawyer, get in touch today.
 Kelly Warner has a dedicated social media attorney on staff who can help rectify your situation quickly.

 Get in touch today to begin the conversation.
 The sooner your address the problem, the sooner it can be solved.

 Nova Scotia’s new Cyber-Safety Act is making headlines, but for all the wrong reasons.
-While the law was crafted with the best of intentions, the loose and overarching wording of the legislation is leaving many people mystified.
+Though the law was crafted with the best of intentions, the loose and overarching wording of the legislation has mystified many people.
 The act is so broad; the potential for misuse is almost a guaranteed conclusion.

 The Cyber-Safety Act defines cyberbullying as “any electronic communication that might reasonably be expected to humiliate another person or harm their emotional well-being, self-esteem or reputation.”

 It sounds great, until you apply some critical thought.

 An email or telephone call telling you that you’ve been fired from your job will most likely harm your self-esteem.
 A text message or post to Facebook advising you that your partner has broken off your relationship will almost certainly harm your emotional well-being.
 This law, in essence, has made it illegal to post, text, call, or electronically distribute anything upsetting to anyone.